itd/cloudkey-py/README.md

     for media in media_list:
         print media['id']

+There is one additional method not documented in the API reference which is an helper to upload media files.
+This helper is available in the `file` namespace and is named `upload_file`.
+This method takes a path to a file as a first argument and returns uploaded file information like its URL which can be provided to the `media.set_asset` method:

+    file = cloudkey.file.upload_file('path/to/video.mov')
+    media = cloudkey.media.create()
+    cloudkey.media.set_asset(id=media['id'], preset='source', url=file['url'])

 Methods can throw exceptions when errors occurs, be prepared to handle them.
 Here is a list of exception which could be thrown: